 Step 2.
 Find your average price

-To calculate unit economics, you need to know your average price (AvP) — the arithmetic average of your customers’ payments per month:
+To calculate unit economics for your startup, you need to know your average price (AvP) — the arithmetic average of your customers’ payments per month:

 In our example: